karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [ ] Task 7: Update the Jenkinsfile to use the Jenkins Shared Library
   - Open the Jenkinsfile in your application repository.
   - Remove the extracted logic from the Jenkinsfile.
-  - Add the necessary configuration to use the Jenkins Shared Library from the "jenkins-shared-library" branch.
+  - Add the necessary configuration to use the Jenkins Shared Library from the separate repository.
   - Call the global pipeline variable from the Jenkinsfile.
   - Example: